Specialize in Sonography

 The Sonography Program is affiliated with North Dakota State University to offer a Bachelor of Science degree in Radiologic Sciences with tracks in echocardiography or diagnostic medical sonography.
 Students complete two to three years of college courses followed by the 21-month sonography program.
 Upon successful completion of all degree requirements, students receive a certificate of completion from Sanford Fargo Medical Center and a baccalaureate degree from NDSU.

-- Program-specific coursework — scanning labs offered at School of Sonography and coordinated with clinical rotations at Sanford Medical Center Fargo, Broadway Medical Center, Southpointe Clinic and Moorhead Clinic.
+- Program-specific coursework — extensive coursework and scanning labs offered at School of Sonography and coordinated with clinical rotations at Sanford Medical Center Fargo, Broadway Medical Center, Southpointe Clinic and Moorhead Clinic.

 - Choose from two programs: